makerdiary/nrf52840-m2-devkit/docs/nrf5-sdk/examples/temperature.md

 # Temperature Example

-The Temperature Example shows how to use the temperature sensor inside nRF52840 chip and print the measurement.
+The Temperature Example shows how to use the temperature sensor inside the nRF52840 chip and print the measurement.

 The application starts with configuring the temperature module and logging module.
 The main loop reads the temperature sensor and prints measurement every 500 milliseconds.